Science52101/Perspectiva/doc/bioHpp.md

 # The Perspectiva Documentation
 ## Basic Input/Output

-This header contains the following public elements:
+This header contains the following public elements whose function will be explained further in this file:

 - `namespace pers`
     - `class BIO`